dmlc/xgboost/doc/gpu/index.rst

 | rank:map        | |cross|     |
 +-----------------+-------------+

 For multi-gpu support, objective functions also honor the ``n_gpus`` parameter, which, by default is set to 1.
-XGBoost has modularized implementation of objective functions.
-Such design enables flexibility of XGBoost, but prevents further interaction between different modules.
-So even the tree method is selected to be a CPU algorithm, the objective function still try to run on GPU, which sometimes could be problematic due memory copying between host and devices.
-To disable running on GPU, just set ``n_gpus`` to 0.
+To disable running objectives on GPU, just set ``n_gpus`` to 0.

 Benchmarks
 ==========